sul-dlss-labs/estimation/0007-orcid-sul-pub.md

 Risks:

-* Some APIs we need (e.g. fetch ORCID for stanford people, get auth tokens for ORCID API) don't exist yet and our out of our control
+* Some APIs we need (e.g. fetch ORCID for stanford people, get auth tokens for ORCID API) don't exist yet and are out of our control
 * Import/export mechanisms may be high SLA if users' become dependent on them, increasing our support costs
 * ORCID and other external API may evolve over time, requiring us to update our code
 * Due to large number of external dependencies, integration testing may be time consuming and may fall during other workcycles